jlabnotes/jlabnotes.github.io/_posts/2022-09-09-jql-tricky-queries.md

 `issuekey IN updatedBy(jsmith, "2022/06/01", "2022/08/31")`
 Find issues updated between June and September 2022

-> Using Keywords 'AND', 'OR' and Parantheses.
+## Using Keywords 'AND', 'OR' and Parantheses.
-{: .prompt-tip }

 If you use both 'AND' as well as 'OR' in the same query to join two clauses, then the clauses connected with the 'AND' will be treated as one group or unit.
 `status = Open OR status = “In Progress” AND assignee = bcollins`